makkus/freckles/src/freckles/doc/getting_started.md

 init-service-restarted              restart init-service
 init-service-started                start init-service
 init-service-stopped                stop init-service
-initial-system-setup                basic security setup for a new server,
+initial-system-setup                basic security setup for a
-                                    incl. setup of admin user."
+                                    new server, incl. setup of
+                                    admin user."
-ipv4-address-assigned               make sure an IPv4 address is assigned to
+ipv4-address-assigned               make sure an IPv4 address is
-                                    an interface
+                                    assigned to an interface
-lang-go                             make sure Go is available lang-java                           install OpenJDK if not already available lang-php                            make sure PHP is installed lang-python                         install a Python runtime for a user letsencrypt-cert-exists             ensures a letsencrypt https certificate
+java-lang-installed                 install OpenJDK if not
+                                    already available
+letsencrypt-cert-exists             ensures a letsencrypt https
-                                    for a hostname exists
+                                    certificate for a hostname
+                                    exists
+link-exists                         ensure a filesystem link
+                                    exists
-link-exists                         ensure a filesystem link exists locales-generated                   ensure a set of locales is generated on
+locales-generated                   ensure a set of locales is
-                                    a system
+                                    generated on a system
-mariadb-database-exists             installs MariaDB (if necessary), and
+mariadb-database-exists             installs MariaDB (if
-                                    makes sure a specified database exists mariadb-service                     ensures MariaDB service is installed matomo-standalone                   install Matomo analytics service netdata-service                     makes sure netdata service is installed and running nginx-inaugurate-vhost              creates a vhost to host a 'inaugurate' bootstrap script nginx-reverse-proxy-vhost-config    n/a nginx-vhost-from-folder             configure a Nginx vhost for static site package-installed                   install a single packages package-managers                    install one or several package managers packages-installed                  install a list of packages parent-folder-exists                ensure the parent folder of a path exists passwordless-sudo-users             grant passwordless sudo permission to a user path-archived                       archives a file or folder path-attributes                     makes sure a file/folder has a certain owner/group path-has-mode                       make sure a file/folder has a certain mode path-is-absent                      ensure a file or folder is absent path-is-owned-by                    make sure a file/folder has a certain owner/group path-is-synced                      make sure a file or folder is synced between two locations pip-requirements-present            install dependencies so 'pip' can be used by Ansible pkg_mgr-asdf                        ensures 'asdf' is installed pkg_mgr-asdf-plugin                 install a plugin for asdf pkg_mgr-conda                       install the 'conda' package manager pkg_mgr-homebrew                    ensure the 'homebrew' package manager is installed pkg_mgr-nix                         ensure the 'nix' package manager is installed postgresql-database-exists          installs PostgreSQL (if necessary), and
-                                    makes sure a specified database exists postgresql-service                  ensures PostgrSQL service is installed prometheus-mysqld-exporter-service  installs the Prometheus mysqld exporter prometheus-node-exporter-service    installs the Prometheus node exporter prometheus-service                  installs the Prometheus monitoring
+                                    necessary), and makes sure a
+                                    specified database exists
+mariadb-service                     ensures MariaDB service is
+                                    installed
+matomo-standalone                   install Matomo analytics
                                     service
-python-dev-project                  (Optionally) clone a Python project git
-                                    repo, install the right version of
-                                    Python using pyenv, create a virtualenv
-                                    for the
-python-packages-in-virtualenv       installs Python packages into a
-                                    Virtualenv
-python-virtualenv                   create a Python virtualenv python-virtualenv-execute-shell     executes a command inside a virtualenv python-virtualenv-exists            create a Python virtualenv python-virtualenv-service           setup a service executing an application
-                                    from within a virtualenv
-runtime-python                      n/a
-shell-output-to-file                execute a shell command, write the
-                                    output to file
-ssh-key-exists                      ensures an ssh key exists for a user ssh-key-is-absent                   ensures an ssh key is absent for a user sysctl-value                        set a sysctl value systemd-service-unit                create and configure a certain systemd
-                                    service unit exists
-systemd-services-started            a list of init-service to start (if they
-                                    exist) using Ansible
-systemd-services-stopped            a list of init-service to stop (if they
-                                    exist) using Ansible
+netdata-service                     makes sure netdata service
-user-exists                         make sure a user exists webserver-service                   ensures a webserver is installed and
+                                    is installed and running
+nginx-installed                     ensures the nginx web server
-                                    running
+                                    is installed and running
-static-website-from-folder               install and configure webserver for
+nginx-reverse-proxy-vhost-config    create Nginx server block
+                                    configuration file for a
+                                    reverse proxy
+nginx-server-block-file             nginx server configuration nginx-vhost-from-folder             create a Nginx server block
+                                    configuration file for a
                                     static site
+nmap-installed                      install the sshpass package osx-command-line-tools-installed    install Mac OS X command-
+                                    line tools
+package-installed                   install a single packages package-managers                    install one or several
+                                    package managers
+packages-installed                  install a list of packages parent-folder-exists                ensure the parent folder of
+                                    a path exists
+passwordless-sudo-users             grant passwordless sudo
+                                    permission to a user
+path-archived                       archives a file or folder path-attributes                     makes sure a file/folder has
+                                    a certain owner/group
+path-has-mode                       make sure a file/folder has
+                                    a certain mode
+path-is-absent                      ensure a file or folder is
+                                    absent
+path-is-owned-by                    make sure a file/folder has
+                                    a certain owner/group
+path-is-synced                      make sure a file or folder
+                                    is synced between two
+                                    locations
+php-lang-installed                  make sure PHP is installed pip-requirements-present            install dependencies so
+                                    'pip' can be used by Ansible
+pkg_mgr-asdf                        ensures 'asdf' is installed pkg_mgr-asdf-plugin                 install a plugin for asdf pkg_mgr-conda                       install the 'conda' package
+                                    manager
+pkg_mgr-homebrew                    ensure the 'homebrew'
+                                    package manager is installed
+pkg_mgr-nix                         ensure the 'nix' package
+                                    manager is installed
+postgresql-database-exists          installs PostgreSQL (if
+                                    necessary), and makes sure a
+                                    specified database exists
+postgresql-service                  ensures PostgrSQL service is
+                                    installed
+prometheus-mysqld-exporter-service  installs the Prometheus
+                                    mysqld exporter
+prometheus-node-exporter-service    installs the Prometheus node
+                                    exporter
+prometheus-service                  installs the Prometheus
+                                    monitoring service
+python-dev-project                  (Optionally) clone a Python
+                                    project git repo, install
+                                    the right version of Python
+                                    using pyenv, create a
+                                    virtualenv for the
+python-gunicorn-service             setup a service executing an
+                                    application from within a
+                                    virtualenv
+python-lang-installed               install a Python runtime for
+                                    a user
+python-packages-in-virtualenv       installs Python packages
+                                    into a Virtualenv
+python-virtualenv                   create a Python virtualenv
+                                    and install necessary
+                                    packages
+python-virtualenv-execute-shell     executes a command inside a
+                                    virtualenv
+python-virtualenv-exists            create a Python virtualenv shell-output-to-file                execute a shell command,
+                                    write the output to file
+ssh-key-exists                      ensures an ssh key exists
+                                    for a user
+ssh-key-is-absent                   ensures an ssh key is absent
+                                    for a user
+sshpass-installed                   install the sshpass package static-website-from-folder          install and configure
+                                    webserver for static site
+stow-installed                      install the stow package sysctl-value                        set a sysctl value systemd-service-config              configuration file for
+                                    environment variables to
+                                    configure a systemd service
+systemd-service-config-file         environment variables for a
+                                    systemd unit
+systemd-service-unit                create and configure a
+                                    certain systemd service unit
+                                    exists
+systemd-service-unit-file           a systemd service unit
+                                    configuration
+systemd-services-started            a list of init-service to
+                                    start (if they exist) using
+                                    Ansible
+systemd-services-stopped            a list of init-service to
+                                    stop (if they exist) using
+                                    Ansible
+ufw-incoming-allowed                ufw rule to allow incoming
+                                    traffic
+ufw-installed                       install the ufw firewall unzip-installed                     install the 'unzip' package user-exists                         make sure a user exists vagrant-installed                   ensures Vagrant is installed virtualbox-installed                ensures Virtualbox is
+                                    installed
+webserver-service                   ensures a webserver is
+                                    installed and running
+wordpress-folder-prepared           prepares wordpress project
+                                    folders
-wordpress-folder-prepared           prepares wordpress project folders wordpress-standalone                sets up a single-site wordpress instance wordpress-vhost-apache              create Apache wordpress virtual host
+wordpress-standalone                sets up a single-site
+                                    wordpress instance
+wordpress-vhost-apache              create Apache wordpress
-                                    config
+                                    virtual host config
-wordpress-vhost-nginx               create Nginx wordpress virtual host
+wordpress-vhost-nginx               create Nginx wordpress
-                                    config
+                                    virtual host config
-zerotier-network-member             add and authorize a new member to an
+zerotier-network-member             add and authorize a new
+                                    member to an existing
-                                    existing zerotier network
+                                    zerotier network
+zile-config-file                    configuration for the 'zile'
+                                    text editor
 ```
 </div>